-- enable learners to communicate accurately, appropriately and effectively in writing - enable learners to understand and respond appropriately to what they read • - encourage learners to enjoy and appreciate the variety of language - complement the learners' other areas of study by developing skills of a more general application • (e.g. analysis, synthesis, drawing of inferences) - promote the learners' personal development and an understanding of themselves and others.
+- enable students to communicate accurately, appropriately and effectively in writing - enable students to understand and respond appropriately to what they read - encourage students to enjoy and appreciate the variety of language - complement the students' other areas of study by developing skills of a more general application (e.g. analysis, synthesis, drawing of inferences) - promote the students' personal development and an understanding of themselves and others.